Bira/octopus-carnival/_drafts/wir-mm-4e-grimlock.md

 because they're servants of the Big Bad, or just because they're hungry.

 The bit I like the most here is the statement that grimlocks _evolved_ in the Underdark.
-That would make them the only sapient species who is truly native to the place - all others came from somewhere else.
-Even much of the more dangerous wildlife leaked from the Far Realm.
+That would make them one of the only sapient species native to the place - most others came either from the surface or from the Far Realm, as did much of the wildlife.

 ## The Numbers